Tricorne-Games/pyGameFrame/README.txt

 scn_e - A test scene for checking sprite group updating.

 scn_f - A test scene for checking sprite group updating, using the RenderUpdates group.

+scn_g - A test scene for testing camera translation.

 spt_a - A test Actor object with a local Sprite object, used in Scenes E and F. It's a square that follows the mouse cursor.
 Used to represent a sprite and its parent actor object.